-In this article, I will take you through the different forms digital diaries and calendars can take digitally.
+In this article, I will take you through the different forms digital diaries and scheduling calendars can take digitally.
 To plan and manage personal and professional appointments.
-The calendars themselves, the types of invitations, scheduling appointments and reservations, schedules n public calendars.
+The calendars themselves, the types of invitations, scheduling appointments and reservations, schedules in public calendars.

 However, here are some rough estimates made with available data: